ajstarks/deckviz/README.md

 ### Contents

 * ceo-stock -- the relationship of CEO tenure to stock price
-* fire : German wildfires
+* fire -- German wildfires
+* prison -- Comparing the rate of incarceration vs. US presidential terms
 * swd -- examples from "Storytelling with Data
+* speed -- comparison of Indy 500 speed data
 * weather -- weather trends